Destinations Greece The Cyclades Santorini

 Santorini

-The long black-sand beach on the south-east coast, sub-divided into Perissa (the quieter northern end), Perivolos (the developed beach-club middle), and Vlychada (the wild south end).
-Sunbeds at the beach clubs €25–60 per pair; free swim from the public stretches.
-Best for a half-day swim-and-lunch when the inland half of the island is too hot.
-Drive over rather than bus.
+The long black-sand beach on the south-east coast, split into Perissa (the quieter northern end), Perivolos (the developed beach-club middle), and Vlychada (the wild south end).
+Sunbeds at the clubs run €25–60 per pair; the public stretches swim for free.
+It works as a half-day of swim and lunch when the inland half of the island is too hot.
+Drive over rather than take the bus.

 Black volcanic sandBeach club sunbedsSouth-east coast